Gdoc/Admin

 This series of nine images shows the development over the last nine years.
 None of the people in these images exist; all were generated by an AI system.

 The series begins with an image from 2014 in the top left, a primitive image of a pixelated face in black and white.
-As the first image in the second row shows, just three years later, AI systems were already able to generate images that were hard to differentiate from a photograph.
+As the first image in the second row shows, just three years later, AI systems were already able to generate images that were hard to differentiate from photographs.

 In recent years, the capability of AI systems has become much more impressive still.
 While the early systems focused on generating images of faces, these newer models broadened their capabilities to text-to-image generation based on almost any prompt.
 The image in the bottom right shows that even the most challenging prompts — such as “A Pomeranian is sitting on the King’s throne wearing a crown.
 Two tiger soldiers are standing next to the throne” — are turned into photorealistic images within seconds.5